ReinisV/daysDiffDirective/README.md

+### Archivation note [START]
+I wrote the stuff in this repository so long ago, I barely remember doing it.

+Since angularjs is dead, I don't plan on adding anything to it.

+### Archivation note [END]

 # daysDiffDirective
 an angular directive, which displays (as a string) the difference between any two javascript Date objects, or one Date object and this moment.